iTwin/itwinjs-core/docs/learning/backend/SchemasAndElementsInTypeScript.md

 Once an ECSchema has been imported into an iModel, you can work with Elements, Models, and ElementAspects from that schema without writing TypeScript classes to represent them.
 A JavaScript class will be generated dynamically to represent each ECClass that you access, if there is no pre-registered TypeScript class to represent it.

 You *may* write a TypeScript Schema class to represent an ECSchema and TypeScript Element-based or ElementAspect-based classes to represent some or all of its ECClasses.
 The benefit of writing a TypeScript class to represent an ECClass is that you can add hand-coded methods and type-safe constructors for it, to provide and centralize the business logic that applications can use when working with that specific class.
-Note that you still have to import the underlying ECSchema before attempting to create instances of the ECClasses that it defines.

 *Example:*
 ``` ts
 [[include:Element.subclass]]
 ```
+Note that the pre-written TypeScript class does not have to define accessors for the properties of the ECClass.
+The Element base class takes care of that automatically.

+Note that you still have to import the underlying ECSchema before attempting to create instances of the ECClasses that it defines.

 ## Schema Registration

 If an app backend wants to use a pre-written TypeScript Schema class, it must register the pre-written schema first.

 *Example:*
 ``` ts
 [[include:Schema.registerSchema]]
 ```

 The TypeScript Schema class itself must register all of the classes that it defines.
 The best practice is for the Schema class to do that in its constructor.

 *Example:*
 ``` ts
 [[include:ClassRegistry.registerModule]]